-If you have your own chicken flock, or maybe you're just starting to raise baby chicks, you may start asking yourself "how long do chickens live?”
-Afterall, you will want to be prepared for how long you will have your chickens, right?
+If you have your own chicken flock, or maybe you're just starting to raise baby chicks, you may start asking yourself "how long do chickens live?"
+After all, you will want to be prepared for how long you will have your chickens, right?

 So, how long do chickens live?

-However, most backyard flock enthusiasts aren't going to run their chickens to the vet (like they might their dog) if they get sick.
+However, most people with backyard chickens aren't going to run their chickens to the vet (like they might their dog) if they get sick.
 And the fact is, chickens can be fragile at times.